- It generally costs five times as much to acquire a new customer as it does to retain an existing customer.

 Losing customers costs businesses billions of dollars per year.
-But many small businesses are so focused on bringing in new customers that they forget about the ones they already have.
+But many small businesses are so focused on bringing in new clients that they forget about the ones they already have.

-Sharon and Mark Spero, the owners of a Money Mailer franchise near Chicago, work directly with local businesses to both target new customers and keep the existing ones loyal.
-After 20 years in business, the Speros aren’t just direct mail experts – they’ve also seen firsthand how important customer retention is for building a thriving small business.
-They shared their best tips for how small businesses can improve their customer retention.
+Sharon and Mark Spero, the owners of a Money Mailer franchise near Chicago, work directly with local businesses to target new customers and keep existing ones loyal.
+After 20 years in business, the Speros aren’t just direct mail experts – they’ve also seen firsthand how important customer retention is for building a thriving small company.

 1. Sell to old customers, not just new ones.

-When planning out your marketing strategies, from direct advertising to search engine optimization, it’s natural to think about how to attract new customers.
-But put some of that effort into your old customers too.
+When creating a business marketing plan – including direct advertising and search engine optimization – it’s natural to think about attracting new customers.
+But put some of that effort into your current customers, too.

-“Old and current customers know us well,” the Speros explain.
-"Current customers will often work with us on larger projects than new customers that are just testing us out for the first time.”
+“Old and current customers know us well,” the Speros explained.
+“Current customers will often work with us on larger projects than new customers that are just testing us out for the first time.”

-Creating a sales and marketing funnel specifically for existing customers is not only key to growing your business, it's often a better investment of your time and resources.
-It generally costs five times as much to acquire a new customer as it does to retain an existing customer, according to Forrester Research.
-If you spend more of your marketing dollars on old and current customers, you will see more return on a smaller investment.
+Creating a sales and marketing funnel specifically for existing customers is key to growing your business, and is often a better investment of your time and resources.
+It generally costs five times as much to acquire a new customer as it does to retain an existing client, according to Forrester’s research.
+If you spend more marketing dollars on old and existing customers, you’ll see more return on a smaller investment.

-Customer retention depends on customer satisfaction.
-But many times that satisfaction depends less on the goods or services you provide than it does on expectations.
+Customer retention rates depend on customer satisfaction.
+But many times, that satisfaction depends less on the goods or services you provide than it does on expectations.
 If a customer wants a one-hour consultation to double their revenue overnight, for example, they will be disappointed no matter how good that consultation is.